-- 12.1 Notices and other documents to be served on Members or Trustees under the Articles or the Companies Act may be served:

-- 12.1.1 by hand;

-- 12.1.2 by post; or

-- 12.1.3 by suitable electronic means.

-- 12.2 The only address at which a Member is entitled to receive notices sent by post is an address in the UK shown in the Register of Members.

-- 12.3 Any notice given in accordance with these Articles is to be treated for all purposes as having been received: - 12.3.1 24 hours after being sent by electronic means or delivered by hand to the relevant address; - 12.3.2 two clear days after being sent by first class post to that address; - 12.3.3 three clear days after being sent by second class or overseas post to that address; - 12.3.4 immediately on being handed to the recipient personally; or, if earlier, - 12.3.5 as soon as the recipient acknowledges actual receipt. - 12.4 A technical defect in service of which the Trustees are unaware at the time does not invalidate decisions taken at a meeting.
+- 12 1 Notices and other documents to be served on Members or Trustees under the Articles or the Companies Act may be served - (1) by hand, - (2) by post; - (3) by suitable electronic means, or through publication in the Charity's newsletter [or on the Charity's website]. - 12 2 The only address at which a Member is entitled to receive notices sent by post is an address in the U K. shown in the register of Members - 12.3 Any notice given in accordance with these Articles is to be treated for all purposes as having been received: - (1) 24 hours after being sent by electronic means[, posted on the Charity's website] or delivered by hand to the relevant address, - (2) two clear days after being sent by first class post to that address;

+- (3) three clear days after being sent by second class or overseas post to that address, - (4) immediately on being handed to the recipient personally;or, if earlier, - (5) as soon as the recipient acknowledges actual receipt - 12.4 A technical defect in service of which the Trustees are unaware at the time does not invalidate decisions taken at a meeting

-13. Dissolution
+13 Dissolution

-- 13.1 If the Charity is dissolved, the assets (if any) remaining after providing for all its liabilities must be applied in one or more of the following ways: - 13.1.1 by transfer to one or more other bodies established for exclusively charitable purposes within, the same as or similar to the Objects; - 13.1.2 directly for the Objects or for charitable purposes which are within or similar to the Objects: - 13.1.3 in such other manner consistent with charitable status as the Commission approves in writing in advance. - 13.2 A final report and statement of account must be sent to the Commission. - 13.3 This provision may be amended by special resolution but only with the prior written consent of the Commission.
+- 13.1 If the Charity is dissolved, the assets (if any) remaining after providing for all its liabilities must be applied in one or more of the following ways - (1) by transfer to one or more other bodies established for exclusively charitable purposes within, the same as or similar to the Objects, - (2) directly for the Objects or for charitable purposes which are within or similar to the Objects, - (3) in such other manner consistent with charitable status as the Commission approves in writing in advance - 13 2 A final report and statement of account must be sent to the Commission - 13.3 This provision may be amended by special resolution but only with the prior written consent of the Commission.

-14. Interpretation
+14 Interpretation

-- 14.1 The Articles are to be interpreted without reference to the model articles under the Companies Act, which do not apply to the Charity. - 14.2 In the Articles, unless the context indicates another meaning:
+- 14 1 The Articles are to be interpreted without reference to the model articles under the Companies Act, which do not apply to the Charity - 14.2 In the Articles, unless the context indicates another meaning.

-'AGM' means an annual general meeting of the Charity;
+'AGM' means an annual general meeting of the Charity,

-'the Articles' means the Charity's Articles of Association and 'Article' refers to a particular Article;
+'the Articles' means the Charity's Articles of Association and 'Article' refers to a particular Article,